shanghuiyang/osmdownloader/README.md

 # osmdownloader
-Download nodes or ways by ids from open street map
+Download nodes or ways by specific ids from open street map

 ## Install
 ```shell